soulaimane7/CFDRAT/README.md

   <em>Flow Around Objects</em>
 </p>

-**CFDRAT** is a user-friendly CFD solver written in MATLAB, designed to make fluid mechanics simulations quick and fun.
+**CFDRAT** is a MATLAB solver that turns any 2D image into a fluid dynamics simulation.
 Here, no complex operations are needed - just an image is required to complete a simulation in minutes.

 This simulation platform primarily targets laminar flow in regular regions.
 Created out of personal interest, it's intended for entertainment and educational purposes only.